“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 Let’s start with an example that illustrates the impact that medical purpose has on the risk class.

-1. Your app monitors a woman’s cycle to increase the likelihood of a wanted pregnancy. – Risk class I
+1. Your app monitors a woman’s cycle to increase the likelihood of a desired pregnancy. – Risk class I

-An increase of two risk classes, even if it is one and the same product?
-Yes, in fact, purpose makes an immense difference.
-Accordingly, you should first think carefully about what the intended purpose of your app should be.
-You may well adjust your purpose after you finish reading this article.
-Our article on the purpose statement describes the exact contents and helps you with the wording.
-Find out if your app is even a medical device in this article.
+An increase of two risk classes, even if it is the same product?
+Yes, the intended purpose does indeed make a huge difference.
+Therefore, you should first carefully consider what the intended purpose of your app should be.
+It is quite possible that you will want to adjust your intended purpose after reading this article.
+Our article on intended purpose describes the exact content and helps you with the wording.

 Standalone, control software, and accessories

-Any Software with a distinct medical purpose is classified separately.
+Each piece of software with its own medical purpose is classified separately.
 Overall, there are three different types of software that we would like to distinguish at the outset:

 • Standalone software / Standalone software